Blockchains, Solid and Privacy Preserving Certification Webinar

 The Open University (OU) has developed a platform where certification is owned and managed by learners.
 Within the UK, the £20 million-funded Institute of Coding initiative – the OU’s ‘self sovereign learning records’ – are being used to support accreditation associated with degrees and with small elements of learning, such as summer schools.
 Within the European-funded QualiChain project, the platform is used as a basis for enhancing the hiring process within public institutions and to improve employability.
 Technically, the Open University is using Sir Tim Berners Lee’s Solid as a personal certification and data store and blockchains for verification.

 During this webinar, Professor Domingue will discuss the DEL4ALL project, in addition to:

-- the basics of the platform;
+- the basics of the Solid platform;

 - how it is being used in the learning context; and